Create snapshots

 export REKKORD_CONFIG_FILE=/path/to/config.ini

-You can use an object hash or a snapshot name as the identifier.
+You can use an object ID (OID) or a snapshot channel as the identifier.
 In addition, you can specify a path to locate an object inside the main snapshot or directory, separated with a colon.

 Here are two examples without path: